hmc-cs111-fall2014/what-is-a-DSL/context-free.md

 ## What do you think is interesting about the ContextFree program you wrote?

 I liked making a program that took advantage of recursion, which was very natural in the language.
+Making a fractal was especially fun for that reason.

 Additionally, while my program took a disproportionately long time to write, I sort of enjoyed the derpy process and all that I learned along the way.